InternLM/InternLM/ecosystem/README.md

 It chooses ollama as the LLM inference engine locally.
 An example can be found from the [Starter Tutorial(Local Models)](https://docs.llamaindex.ai/en/stable/getting_started/starter_example_local/).

-Therefore, you can integrate InternLM2 to LlamaIndex smoothly if you can deploying InternLM2 with `ollama` as guided in the [ollama section](#ollama)
+Therefore, you can integrate InternLM2 or InternLM2.5 models to LlamaIndex smoothly if you can deploying them with `ollama` as guided in the [ollama section](#ollama)